-In this event, they do not have to participate and need not to explain why.
+In this event, they do not have to participate (in example in a task touching the personal level of intimacy) and need not to explain why.

 Minority perspectives must be heard and respected, which also means that no one’s experience is marginalized or put in relative terms by the majority.
-The group does not have to agree– but everyone should at least try to increase empathy.
+Also the majority in a group does not have to agree.
+The rule asks for an empathic and respectful treatment of disagreement and difference.

 - What was easy, what was difficult to agree?